zptr1/stck/IDEAS.md

   end
 end
 ```
-The values from the stack will be moved to the call stack, and removed once the `with` block closes or the procedure stops executing.
+The values from the stack will be moved to the call stack, and removed once the `let` block closes or the procedure stops executing.

 ## `offset`/`reset` (idea stolen from Porth)